-People in the Epsom and White Hills areas are being urged to check their yards for a kangaroo spotted with its head stuck inside what appeared to be a plastic jar.
+People in Central Victoria are being urged to check their yards for a kangaroo spotted with its head stuck inside what appeared to be a plastic jar.

-The animal was last seen on Sunday, when it was photographed by a resident.
+The animal was last seen on Sunday, when it was photographed by a Epsom resident.